Church congregation seated in pews during a service with a speaker at the altar and a stained glass window in the background.

 Approved candidates begin their journey through the traditional degrees of Freemasonry.

-If you are interested in learning more about Freemasonry, we invite you to contact our lodge and begin the conversation.
+If you are interested in becoming a Freemason, we encourage you to contact our lodge for current membership fees and dues information.